 Jamal insists that her data prove the existence of pro-American views among Arab publics before the Arab Spring and that such attitudes were more frequent among the aspirational middle class, which received economic benefits from the U.S.-backed status quo.
 This is true, as far as it goes, but is also unsurprising.
 No opinion surveys in the years before the Arab Spring, even in the darkest days of the George W. Bush administration, showed 100 percent hostility toward the United States.
 It stands to reason that the strongest bastions of pro-American attitudes would overlap with the better-off sectors of society.

 But the implications of that finding are not what Jamal seems to believe.
 Those middle-class constituencies approved of the United States in spite of all the unpopular policies that Jamal would like to see changed.
 In fact, the patterns that she uncovered suggest that as long as the relationship makes economic sense for them, the Arab “haves” will continue to support the United States regardless of what it does elsewhere.
 Similarly, the Obama administration’s decision to support democratic change in some Arab countries, however tepidly, actually seems to have hurt the United States’ image with those previously supportive groups.
-What is
+What is more, Barack Obama’s policy does not seem to have won any new support among those Arabs who were previously hostile to the United States.
+Indeed, Jamal’s detailed, empirically driven analysis makes all the more glaring the complete absence of hard evidence that any U.S. policy shifts in the

 - Full website and iPad access